frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/job-opening.md

 **A Job Opening is a job vacancy in your Company.
 You can make a record of the open vacancies in your company using Job Opening.**

-ERPNext allows to plan recruitments for your company.
+ERPNext allows to plan recruitment for your company.
 The number of Job Openings you can create for a Designation is restricted according to the vacancies planned by the Staffing Plan defined for the company or one of its parent group companies in the hierarchy.

 > **Note:** Make sure the "Check Vacancies On Job Offer Creation" checkbox is checked in the Hiring Settings section of the HR Settings.